dottjt/LearningSchedule/README.md

 # Updates

+**18-06-17** - Today I fixed up all the fonts on the website and made it look really good.
+Super happy with the direction of the brand for Learning Schedule.
+I also fixed up more mobile responsiveness issues.
+I also need to figure out how to combine the two sets of css styling for the individual and the index view, because there's too much overlap.

 **17-06-17** - 2day I furter mayde mai appleekachion mowbeyeal wespeonsiph.
 It's looking pretty good on the application front, however the homepage is a mess.
 I also implemented SSL on the production server, as well as a sitemap for the website.
 HTTPS baby!

 **16-06-17** - I spent all of today making my application responsive.
 I'm probably 50% there.
 Thank god for flexbox, because it's absolutely incredible.
 I'm also glad I didn't build mobile first, because they application is really quite complex in desktop view and generally, mobile view is much more simple in terms of layout.
 Making vgood progress.